opensanctions/opensanctions/README.md

-# OpenSanctions Codebase
+# OpenSanctions

 OpenSanctions aggregates and provides a comprehensive open-source database of sanctions data, politically exposed persons, and related entities.
 Key functionalities in this codebase include:

 - **Parsing** of raw source data.
 - **Cleaning** and standardization of data structures.
 - **Deduplication** to maintain data integrity.
-- **Database Creation** for a unified repository of records.
+- **Exporting** the data into a variety of output formats.

-We adopt the [Follow the Money](https://www.followthemoney.tech) framework, a JSON-focused anti-corruption data model, as the schema for all our crawlers.
-Feature enhancements for exporting data in CSV and JSON formats are underway.
+We build on top of the [Follow the Money](https://www.followthemoney.tech) framework, a JSON-focused anti-corruption data model, as the schema for all our crawlers.
+FtM data is then optionally exposed to simplified formats like CSV.

 ## Quick Links
 * [OpenSanctions Main Site](https://www.opensanctions.org/)